-People often ask us what actions they can take as individuals and households.
-So, in addition to urging them to act to encourage government and other organisations to change, and to back community initiatives, WinACC has come up with our Top Tips for the most effective ways for reducing individual and household carbon footprint.
+People often ask us what actions they can take as individuals and households to reduce their carbon footprint.
+So, in addition to urging them to act to encourage government and other organisations to change, and to back community initiatives, WinACC has come up with our Top Tips for the most effective ways for reducing individual and household carbon footprints.
 The 10:10 campaign also has some useful suggestions.
-If you represent an organisation, the Carbon Trust has some energy saving Top Tips for organisations.

-In general, the best way to reduce greenhouse gas emissions is to follow these three steps in turn:
+To reduce greenhouse gas emissions, follow these three steps in turn:

-- use energy more efficiently (this may cost money initially but makes a bigger impact on climate change)
+2. use energy more efficiently (this may cost money initially but will usually make a bigger impact on climate change)

-- use or generate energy from renewable sources (this can be expensive but it will make the biggest impact).
+3. use or generate energy from renewable sources (this can be more expensive but it will make the biggest impact of all).

 We recommend that you first measure your carbon footprint, then follow the tips below to reduce it.
 You may already be following many of our suggestions, but we hope that you will be inspired to adopt others – we make no claim to originality!